This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Essential Tools and Supplies

-You’ll need the right tools to hem dress pants neatly and efficiently.
+You’ll need a few key tools to hem your dress pants like a professional seamstress.

 Sewing Machines With Blind Hem Stitch